 These rates are based on a 35-year-old single adult with one driver and one vehicle on a policy.
 The car used was a 2015 Toyota Highlander LE.
 Full coverage was used with 100/300/50 limits and a $500 collision and comprehensive deductible.
 One driver had 0 accidents or speeding tickets within the past three years and the other driver had 1 speeding ticket in the past 3 years.
 Both drivers had a good credit score.
 The rates displayed should only be used for comparative purposes as individual rates will differ.
 Rate data is provided by Quadrant Information Services.

 How fast you were going in relation to the speed limit will also affect your car insurance.
-While some insurance companies won’t increase your premium for a one-off violation case, others may not increase the rate until you are fined for driving 15 mph over the speed limit.
+While some insurance companies won't increase your premium for a one-off violation case, others may not increase the rate until you are fined for driving 15 mph over the speed limit.
+To be on the safe side, though, you should avoid tickets whenever possible for a moving or non-moving violation.

 - At least four points within a year, or